 NREM Sleep Stage 3 & 4 (40 minutes): during these stages of sleep, the body enters moderate and then deep sleep.
 Fully relaxed, breathing, and heart rates slow rapidly preparing for the final sleep stage.
 There's no eye movement or muscle activity during stages 3 & 4 of sleep.

-REM Sleep (90 minutes): the REM stage of sleep the only stage where eye movement occurs.
+REM Sleep (90 minutes): the REM stage of sleep is the only stage where eye movement occurs.
 Known as dreamwave sleep, the body enters a paralysis, but other functions of the body are completely active.
 Heart rate increases, breathing quickens, and brain activity increases leading to vivid dreams.

 It all depends on the level of insights you are looking for.
-Smartwatches and phone apps can provide some basic insights into your sleeping habits and help condition your cardigan rhythm to wake up more naturally.
+Smartwatches and phone apps can provide some basic insights into your sleeping habits and help condition your circadian rhythm to wake up more naturally.
 However, because at home sleep technology doesn’t take into account brainwave activity, you’re not likely to get high-level insights about each stage of your sleep cycle.

 The internet is a great place to learn things, but we are also living in the age of self-diagnosis.
-It’s not going to be much help if you turn to a sleep tracker or app to sleep better, if you don’t have the best mattress for your sleeping style or if you suffer from back pain.
+It’s not going to be much help if you turn to a sleep tracker or app to sleep better, if you don’t have the best hybrid mattress for your sleeping style or if you suffer from back pain.

 If you are facing serious issues with sleep, a sleep app or smartwatch won’t mend your slumber woes.
-It’s best to consult your doctor and sleep a sleep specialist who may recommend an electroencephalogram (EEG).
+It’s best to consult your doctor and see a sleep specialist who may recommend an electroencephalogram (EEG).

 EEG’s are considered the most accurate read of brainwave activity and test results may be able to indicate exactly what’s happening at every stage of your sleep cycle.

 Ready to get sleeping?
 If you are new to the world of sleep science, it’s worth your while testing out different methods to track your sleep.
-Ensure you’re sleeping on the most comfortable mattress, try sleep trackers, sleep apps, or even just have a chat with your doc.
+Ensure you’re sleeping on the most comfortable hybrid mattress, try sleep trackers, sleep apps, or even just have a chat with your doc.

 The more you learn about your sleep cycle, the easier it can be to fall asleep with ease and get up feeling energized every day.